djohalloran/revertingtotype/content/post/squash-soup/index.md

 OVERVIEW
 --------

-A little knowledge is a dangerous thing when buying a TV.
-The more you learn, the harder it becomes to make a decision.
-It's hard not to be convinced that the perfect model exists out there.
-And just as you get close, some missing feature or price point undermines everything and your search returns back to square one.

-In a world where everything about a TV's benefits is measurable, the one aspect that defies measurement is how much a feature will actually improve your life.
-Viewing angles.
-Contrast.

-Yet the holy grail is a Tv with all these features and at a suitable price.
-This is why a TV willalways feel like a compromise.

-How many data points did someone need to know in the 1970s?
-10?
-Nowadays it's about 50.
-The sheer depth reviews go into is incredible.
-As an average consumer do I need to know etc. etc.

-Picking through features like HDMI 2.1, VRR, HDR10+, OLED, QLED and so on makes it hard to choose a TV to suit your requirements and the fear of missing outi is real.
+How hard can it be to buy a TV in 2020?
+Very hard as it turns out.

 The last time we changed our TV was in 2010 and was prompted by the launch of Ireland's digital terrestial "Saorview" service.
 The previous year we had bought a mid-range 32" Sony Bravia KDL-32S3000 not realising it only supported MPEG-2 encoding and not the MPEG-4 encoding required by Saorview.
-This meant we needed to use a clunky set-top box (STB) to view the new digital channels once the anlalogue signal disappeared.
+This meant we needed to use a clunky set-top box (STB) to view RTE1 etc. once the anlalogue signal disappeared.

 We ultimately obtained an excellent 40" Samsung LE40B550 LCD.
 Its built-in Saorview tuner meant straight access to the core RTE channels with no additional box.
 Samsung's Anynet+ made it easy to add additional HDM1 devices and access them from the one remote.
 We added a Humax box to access the Freesat satellite channels which required an additional remote however.
 The Humax also included built-in Netflix and YouTube apps to allow us access streamed content.
 Finally we added a Raspberry Pi running Kodi to access content on an external hard drive.
-All a bit clunky with the two remotes but certainly manageable.
+All a bit clunky with the two remotes but manageable.

-As the years passed and the affordabilty of large HD and 4K screens became more enticing the lure of a new TV with built-in smarts grew stronger.
-The arrival of newer streaming services like Disney+ and Amazon Prime also became an issue as they were not supported by the aging Humax.
+As the years passed and the affordabilty of large 4K screens became more enticing the lure of a new TV with built-in smarts became too much.
+Accessing newer streaming services like Disney+ and Amazon Prime also became an issue as they were not supported by the Humax.

-So a new TV would solve all our problems and also mean we could dispense with the Humax STB and get access to all the mainsteam apps in one place.
+So a new TV would solve all our problems and also mean we could dispense with the Humax STB and get access to more mainsteam apps.

-RESEARCH
-Picking through features like HDMI 2.1, VRR, HDR10+, OLED, QLED and so on makes it hard to pick a TV to suit your requirements.
+Picking through features like HDMI 2.1, VRR, HDR10+, OLED, QLED and so on makes it hard to pick a TV to suit requirements.
 Having all the nice things was going to leave a serious hole in my pocket.
 It quickly became clear that I would have to accept some compromises.

 I tried to narrow requirements down to the following:

-Size: 49" - 50" to suit our room's dimensions
 General multi-use, kids, movies, games
+Size: 49" - 50" to suit our room's alcove
 Reasonable viewing angle and brightness
-Covid was also a factor.

-PROBLEMS
 Button presses for a source change.

 Good sound

 So here's a quick run down through the main options.